 A hiatal hernia aggravates reflux symptoms because when the stomach moves up, it is difficult to maintain adequate pressure in the stomach, contributing to the gastroesophageal valve (GEV) not closing completely.
 This breaks down the high-pressure zone and can contribute to GERD symptoms, especially when lying down.

 Medication, diet and lifestyle changes are the most common treatment options for GERD.
 While these treatments can alleviate symptoms, they typically do not solve the problem or halt progression of disease.
 Even with medications, you may still need to restrict your diet.

 Surgery may be an option to treat severe GERD.
-Transoral Incisionless Fundoplication (TIF) is a surgical procedure that offers relief from acid reflux without surgical incisions by using robotic-assisted equipment and is available at Palmdale Regional Hospital.
+Transoral Incisionless Fundoplication (TIF®) is a surgical procedure that offers relief from acid reflux without surgical incisions by using robotic-assisted equipment and is available at Palmdale Regional Medical Center.

 Endoscopy is a medical technique in which physicians use a device called an endoscope inside the body and inside hollow organs.
 Endoscopes consist of a rigid or flexible tube with a lens at one end that transmits images to a computer or video monitor.

 Palmdale Regional has a full endoscopy unit where physicians use advanced endoscopic technology to help diagnose and treat disorders of the intestinal tract.

 Barrett’s esophagus occurs when cells in the lower esophagus are affected by chronic exposure to acid.
 Because of its strong association with esophageal cancer, Barrett’s esophagus is considered a pre-cancerous disease.
 Palmdale Regional Medical Center is pleased to offer the Barrx™ radiofrequency ablation system, a treatment that removes precancerous tissue (dysplastic Barrett’s esophagus) in patients with Barrett’s esophagus.